JFrog CLI Control Manager

 • Compare: command-level output diffs across versions

-• History: observability of versions/commands over time
+• History: observability of versions and commands over time

-• Hooks: pre/post execution hooks for standardization
+• Hooks: pre-execution and post-execution hooks for standardization

 Outcome: predictable pipelines, safer upgrades, faster triage, confident feature adoption.